Our Top 10: The Expert’s List of Project Management Methodologies

 Six Sigma is a close relation of the Lean project management methodology, with its focus firmly on efficiency and process improvement.
 Its name refers to the desired “Six Sigma” rating which means a product is 99.99966% free of errors.

-This is a highly structured methodology which is completely data-driven: analyse the past, improve the future.
-Six Sigma is generally used to increase production efficiency and optimise repetitive processes.
+This is a highly structured methodology that is completely data-driven: analyze the past, improve the future.
+Six Sigma is generally used to increase production efficiency and optimize repetitive processes.
 It is often considered to be more like quality control than a traditional project management methodology, but there’s no denying it yields results.

-- PROS – There is total emphasis on meeting goals and improving the bottom line.
-It is a logical, systematic approach to optimising processes, and proper implementation will return results.
+- PROS – There is a total emphasis on meeting goals and improving the bottom line.
+It is a logical, systematic approach to optimizing processes, and proper implementation will return results.